You’re being watched. Maybe.

-Other devices in your house such as television sets, speakers are radios transmit small electromagnetic fields as well.
+Other devices in your house such as television sets, speakers or radios transmit small electromagnetic fields as well.
 Ensure these are turned off when you’re looking for the hidden devices.

 Some of the latest microphones and cameras transmit data over the internet, which means they can be accessed from almost anywhere.
-But they also often have WiFi signals themselves.
-Therefore, you should look for any WiFi signals on your computer or phone that may seem suspicious or unexpected.
+It also means they often have WiFi signals themselves.
+Therefore, you should look for any WiFi signals on your computer or phone that seem suspicious or unexpected.